vladimirmandic777/Tour_Planner/README.md

 Better time management for the semester.
 Divide code into different classes and methods so that the code is easy to adapt later and also easier to test.
 Having a clear idea about the backend and also the frontend is important and also how the can communicate with each other.
-The structure of the frontend and how to structure the UI and each element is important.
+The structure of the frontend and how to structure the UI and each element is significant.

 # Github